ninabarzh/broomstick/content/posts/I-How-neo-liberal-policies-deepened-economic-inequality-in-Europe.md

 ## Austerity: your crisis, their opportunity

-When the 2008 financial meltdown hit—a crisis caused by reckless lending, overleveraged banks, and the sort of risk management you'd expect at a student house party—governments across Europe sprang into action.
+When the 2008 financial meltdown hit—a crisis caused by reckless lending, undercapitalised banks, and the sort of risk management you'd expect at a student house party—governments across Europe sprang into action.
 They bailed out the banks and handed the invoice to everyone else.

 Greece was the worst-hit.
 After accepting EU-IMF bailout terms, it was forced to privatise airports, slash pensions, and fire thousands of civil servants.
 One Greek hospital reportedly ran out of surgical gloves.
 But at least Lufthansa got some lovely new terminals.